 Prior to any surgery your pet will be carefully examined and blood work will be recommended to screen for any underlying problems which could indicate a risk for anesthesia and surgery.
 All dogs will be screened for heartworm disease prior to surgery since this disease can significantly affect the ability of the heart, lungs and internal organs to process anesthesia.
 All cats will be screened for feline immunodeficiency virus, feline leukemia virus and heartworm disease prior to surgery.

 In order to keep your pet comfortable for surgery pain medications will be given prior to surgery.
 This will also mildly sedate them to reduce their anxiety.
 For many surgeries including declaws, additional pain relief will be provided by performing local anesthetic blocks.
 Before surgery is performed an intravenous catheter will be placed and the animal will be intubated with an endotracheal tube to allow us to provide inhalant anesthesia and oxygen.
 During surgery a certified veterinary technician will monitor your pet’s vital signs.
 During anesthesia and surgery we monitor our patient’s oxygen saturation, heart rate, ECG, blood pressure, temperature, and respiration.
-Older patients receive intravenous fluids to help maintain optimal blood pressure.
-After the surgery is completed your pet will be monitored until awake and given pain medication again later in the day to ensure their continued comfort.
+All patients receive intravenous fluids to help maintain optimal blood pressure.
+After the surgery is completed your pet will be monitored until awake and given pain medication again later in the day to ensure continued comfort.

 For declaw procedures in cats, we will only perform this procedure on the front feet and if it is deemed necessary, we recommend that this be done when your kitten is between 3-5 pounds.
 Cats that go outside should not be declawed since this removes one of their defense mechanisms against larger animals.
-This procedure involves amputating the toe at the last knuckle and in larger cats it can cause excessive pain and a prolonged recovered.
+This procedure involves amputating the toe at the last knuckle and in larger cats it can cause excessive pain and a prolonged recoverery.
 If your cat is over 5 pounds we either recommend that this procedure not be done or you seek a clinic that performs laser declawing.
 We would also be happy to demonstrate how to trim your cats nails.
 This is painless and easy to do and in most cases can be done without additional assistance.